Chris McCandless: Death

 McCandless's final written journal entry, noted as "Day 107", simply read, "BEAUTIFUL BLUE BERRIES."
-Days 108 through 112 contained no words and were marked only with slashes, and on Day 113 there was no entry.
+Days 108 through 112 contained no words and were marked only with slashes, and on Day 113, there was no entry.
 The exact date and time of his death are unknown.
 Near the time of his death, McCandless took a picture of himself waving while holding a written note, which read:

-On September 6, 1992, a group of hunters who were looking for shelter for the night came upon the converted bus where McCandless had been staying.
-Upon entering, they smelled what they thought was rotting food and discovered "a lump" in a sleeping bag in the back of the bus.
-The hunters radioed police, who arrived the following day.
-They found McCandless's decomposing remains in the sleeping bag.
-It is theorized that he died from starvation approximately two weeks before his body was found.
+On September 6, 1992, a hunter who was seeking shelter for the night discovered the converted bus that McCandless had been using.
+Upon entering, he found a body and notified police.
+State troopers later confirmed that it was McCandless' decomposing remains located inside a sleeping bag.

 Theories of starvation

-Rabbit starvation

-In his book Into the Wild (1996), Jon Krakauer proposes two factors which may have contributed to McCandless's death.
-One of these factors include McCandless running the risk of "rabbit starvation", from over-relying on lean meat for nutrition.
+In his book Into the Wild (1996), Jon Krakauer proposes two factors that may have contributed to McCandless's death.